asdumitrescu/World-of-Games/README.md

 This project also includes a Flask web service for keeping track of scores.

-Project Structure
+***
+World of Games is a Python project that can be run on any platform that supports Python 3.9 or later.
 The project is structured as follows:
 * #### World-Of-Games/
   * #### |-- Games/
     * |   |-- CurrencyRoulette.py